GitLab – remote work company that already lives in the future

 GitLab is well-known for its advocacy of remote work.
-The company is fully committed to this sentiment, relying entirely on a distant workforce.
+The company is fully committed to this sentiment, relying entirely on remote-first culture.
 That’s a serious decision, with potential consequences for the future of the company.
 However, what may seem like a risky move is actually based on solid philosophical principles.
 These principles are becoming more important to learn, as the whole world is starting to switch to new modes of work.
 What are they, and how do they apply in practice?

 Thing is, the decades-old practice of “office culture” is dominated by unclear rules.
 Implicit, undocumented knowledge and flexible values lead to unpredictable, and often unproductive outcomes.
 A company may adapt to these difficulties, work around them – but what if they could be discarded altogether?

 Having started with a hybrid-remote work model, GitLab founders – Dmitriy Zaporozhets and Sytse “Sid” Sijbrandij – had to face both the benefits and the challenges introduced by this approach.
 When nothing can be assumed, everything must be formalized.
 That was achieved with GitLab’s complete Remote Playbook.
 The sizable document provides the full, definite methodology for the company’s workers.
 There’s no uncertainty, and thus, less room for misunderstandings.

 The main benefit of remote work – it challenges the existing preconceptions.
 And the resulting clarification starts a positive domino effect.
 Reinforced company values lead to productive and communicative workers, which produce beneficial projects.
 Of course, one can’t ignore the rest of the benefits on offer:

 ✅ More social interaction, increased morale

 ✅ Infrastructure focusing on QOL instead of worksites

 ✅ Reduced impact from office politics